implexa/implexa/memory-bank/decisionLog.md

   - Negative: Requires discipline to maintain consistency
   - Negative: May still require customization for specialized part types
 - **References:** directory-structure.md

+### DEC-009 - Git Backend Manager Implementation
+- **Date:** 2025-03-03
+- **Status:** Accepted
+- **Context:** Following the architectural design of the Git Backend Manager, we needed to implement the component in Rust with a focus on modularity, error handling, and integration with other components.
+- **Decision:** Implement the Git Backend Manager using git2-rs (libgit2 bindings) with a modular structure consisting of six subcomponents, comprehensive error handling, and a high-level API that abstracts Git operations for PLM use.
+- **Alternatives:**
+  - Shell out to Git CLI: More familiar but less performant and harder to handle errors
+  - Pure Rust Git implementation: More control but significant development effort
+  - JavaScript/TypeScript implementation with NodeGit: Easier frontend integration but less performant
+  - Simplified implementation with fewer modules: Quicker to implement but less maintainable
+- **Consequences:**
+  - Positive: Strong typing and comprehensive error handling through Rust's type system
+  - Positive: Modular design allows for easier testing and maintenance
+  - Positive: Git-LFS support for binary files essential for hardware design
+  - Positive: Hook system enables workflow automation and metadata preservation
+  - Positive: Conflict resolution strategies tailored for PLM data
+  - Positive: Authentication provider supports multiple authentication methods
+  - Negative: Dependency on git2-rs and libgit2 versions
+  - Negative: More complex implementation compared to simpler approaches
+  - Negative: Some operations require shell commands due to git2-rs limitations
+- **References:** git-backend-architecture.md, src/git_backend/mod.rs